Barbora827/Project3-IoT/README.md

 The project also features a login page and SSL certificate for security.

-My part on the project was developing the website for displaying all our data as well as implement sleep mode for ESP8266 and conditions measuring.
+My part on the project was developing the website for displaying all our data, as well as implementing sleep mode for ESP8266 and conditions measuring.